EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Preliminary

 \subsubsection{Effectively updating BN statistics requires a large batch size yet incurs low memory usage}

-Mainstream lightweight DNN architectures such as ResNet50 typically leverage a Batch Normalization (BN) layer after every convolutional layer to normalize feature values and stabilize the training process.
-The normalization operation allows BN layers to capture the distribution of the batch, indicating that BN layers play a critical role in TTA.
-Consequently, \textit{most existing TTA approaches only adapt the BN layers rather than the entire model}, as it is sufficient to align the model with distribution shifts.
+\textit{Most existing TTA approaches only adapt the BN layers rather than the entire model}, as it is sufficient to align the model with distribution shifts.
 However, these approaches rely on a large batch size (e.g., 64 in Tent~\cite{wang2020tent} and EATA~\cite{niu2022eata}) to capture the new domain's distribution. \Cref{fig:bs_performance} validates this by exemplifying the adaptation performance of EATA on the Elastic and Snow domain under different batch sizes, where smaller batch sizes yield poorer performance.
 On the other hand, larger batch sizes also demand significantly more memory to store intermediate activations and gradients for back-propagation, posing a challenge for memory-constrained embodied devices.
-For example, as shown in \Cref{fig:memory_bn}, with a batch size of 4, the memory requirement for updating BN parameters of ResNet50 can easily exceed the available memory space of some small embodied devices such as Raspberry Pi Zero 2W with only 512MB DRAM.
+For example, as shown in \Cref{fig:memory_bn}, with a batch size of 4, the memory requirement for updating BN parameters of ResNet-50 can easily exceed the available memory space of some small embodied devices such as Raspberry Pi Zero 2W with only 512MB DRAM.